Dayton OH Trolley Coaches

 and there is no known color photograph of DST Brills in their original paint.

-Dayton's second trolley coach operation was the OSR which converted from
+Dayton's second trolley coach operation was the OSRy.
+Oakwood Street electrified their horsecar line

-and Claranna (also known as Dell Park loop).
-OSRy, which became the Oakwood-Dayton Transit Company,
+and Claranna (also known as Dell Park Loop).
+OSRy, whose buses were delivered lettered for ODTC (Oakwood-Dayton Transit Company),

 to trolley bus in Oct 1936, after a series of derailments on decrepit track in the north end of Dayton.
 The decision for Peoples